aukkawut/cs534_fa2022/GridWorld/Readme.md

 You can set the customized reward with tag `--r <your_reward>`.
 Note that you need negative sign for penalty.
 You can also customize the probabilistic aspect of moving by using tag `-p`.
 The larger the `p`, the more likely the agent will moves as intended.

 ### Testing
-If you have your grid file (tab delimited text file) where 0 means empty, [-9,9] \ {0} means reward, S means start, and X means wall.
+If you have your grid file (tab delimited text file) where 0 means empty, int[-9,9] \ {0} means reward, S means start, and X means wall (see `intermediate.txt` for example).
 Then, you can run
 ```
 python TDEnv.py --gridfile <your_file> <human|random|sarsa|q>
 ```